dev-academy-programme/computer-setup/macos-setup.md

 In VS Code:

-1. click the Settings cog button in the bottom left and open the Command Palette.
+1. Click the Settings cog button in the bottom left and open the Command Palette.
-2. Type `settings.json` into the little search box that appears at the top of your scree
+2. Type `settings.json` into the little search box that appears at the top of your screen.
-3. click on the `Preferences: Open Settings (JSON)` option to open your `settings.json` config file.
+3. Click on the `Preferences: Open Settings (JSON)` option to open your `settings.json` config file.

-Paste these contents inside the curly brackets:
+4. Paste these contents inside the curly brackets:

 ```json
  "editor.detectIndentation": false,